API-Skeletons/doctrine-in-apigility-book_en/hydrators.rst

 then
 `read phpro/zf-doctrine-hydration-module <https://github.com/phpro/zf-doctrine-hydration-module>`_

-hydrators.
-Doctrine in Apigility uses an Abstract Factory to create hydrators.

-**There should be no need to create your own hydrators.**  That bold statement is true because we're taking a white-gloved approach to data handling.
+Doctrine in Apigility uses an Abstract Factory to create hydrators.  **There should be no need to create your own hydrators.**  That bold statement is true because we're taking a white-gloved approach to data handling.
 By using Hydrator Strategies and Filters we can fine tune the configuration for each hydrator used for a Doctrine entity assigned to a resource.